thamugadi/azyam/README.md

 - patch the early code dedicated to loading BAT registers (possibly also handle a few [corner cases](https://dolphin-emu.org/blog/2016/09/06/booting-the-final-gc-game/) but it's a bit early to think about it)
 - map the allocated memory in the same way the gamecube memory map maps it. it is necessary to do it through BAT registers-based virtual mapping, as we will need to temporarily override the ``mac-io`` mapping at ``0x80000000``, and rollback to the original mapping as our general hardware handler is called.
 OpenFirmware will unpredictably crash if it doesn't find ``mac-io`` at that address. also, it's maybe a good idea to replicate the cached/uncached regions mapped to the same physical memory. after that, jump to the entry point. ([load-bat-jump.fth](src/load-bat-jump.fth))

-for now, the project contains a very small snippet of code, meant to alter the framebuffer, running in fake gamecube mode.
+for now, the project contains a very small snippet of code, meant to alter the (powermac-mapped) framebuffer, running in fake gamecube mode.

 this framebuffer demo works well with OpenFirmware 4.7.1f1, on a PowerBook G4. it failed to run on two iBook G3s though.